Mario Montenegro: Film career

 In 1949, Montenegro was cast in his first film role in the World War II drama Capas.
 The following year, he was cast by director Manuel Conde in his first leading role, in Apat na Alas (1950).

 During the 1950s, Montenegro was among the mainstays of LVN Pictures studio headed by Doña Sisang de León.
 He was often cast in costume dramas and action films, dabbling occasionally in comedy roles.
 He portrayed heroic leads in such historical films as Dagohoy (1953), Lapulapu (1955), Kilabot ng Makiling (1959) and Alyas Sakay (1959).
 Throughout his career, Montenegro would be nominated for a total of three FAMAS acting awards, including two Best Actor nominations.

 As he aged, Montenegro found himself cast in character roles.
 Among his more notable later roles was in Mike de Leon's Itim (1976), for which he received a Best Supporting Actor nomination from the Gawad Urian.

-His last movie was Madonna: Ang Babaeng Ahas, filmed in 1988, but it was released posthumously in 1991.
+His last film was Madonna: Ang Babaeng Ahas, filmed in 1988, but it was released posthumously in 1991.

+Political views

+Montenegro campaigned for Corazon Aquino and Salvador Laurel during the 1986 snap presidential election.

 Death

-Montenegro died of a heart attack on August 20, 1988 in Manila, Philippines.
+Montenegro died of a heart attack on August 20, 1988, in Manila, Philippines.